larryv/githooks/.github/README.rst

    Written in 2020, 2022-2023 by Lawrence Velazquez <vq@larryv.me>.

-   To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
+   To the extent possible under law, the author has dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
 This software is distributed without any warranty.